Get FREE Sound Effects

 BOOM Library has a rich collection of ready-to-use trailer sounds, as well as sounds that are ready for you to twist and mangle further until you get just the right tone that you are looking for.
 Either way, our sounds serve as a great baseline to getting the modern trailer sound design that you hear in movie theatres today.

 From getting the right samples, to adding that raw edge, here we look at some trailers that contain BOOM Library effects.
-We also asked two highly experienced trailer sound designers, Michael Schwendler, lead sound designer at Dynamedion, and David Philipp, Managing Director at Noiseworks, about some of their top tips.
+We also asked two highly experienced trailer sound designers, Michael Schwendler, lead sound designer at Dynamedion, and David Philipp, Studio Head at Formosa Interactive UK, about some of their top tips.

 Finding the right samples